cee-studio/cee-std/README.md

 1. If you need a simple minimum C style containers.

-2. If you want to develop your own dynamic typed scripting languages but you don't want reinvent a runtime system.
+2. If you want to develop your own dynamic typed scripting languages but you don't want to reinvent a runtime system.

 ## How to use it ?